Córdoba Sierras

 Arrive in Córdoba by flight or long-distance bus.

-• Historic center and Jesuit Quarter
+• Historic center + Jesuit Quarter (Manzana Jesuítica)

-• Córdoba Cathedral and surrounding plazas
+• Catedral de Córdoba and plazas around it

 Base: